Justin-Ress/Justins-Analytics-Portfolio/README.md

 This project was a passion project built around the game Excitebike 64, where I analyzed every track in the Pro Circuit for every rider to determine who performs best statistically—and why.
 I especially enjoyed this project because it brought data into something that likely hasn’t been analyzed at this level before.

-🗃️ Data Collection & Processing
+Data Collection & Processing:
-Recorded full race data (lap times, crashes, race notes, and overheats) across three full Pro Circuit runs for all 6 riders
+Recorded full race data (lap times, crashes, bad landings, race notes, and overheats) across three full Pro Circuit runs for all 6 riders

 Collected all data manually and categorized race notes into qualitative indicators like:

-Sloppy Turn
+* Sloppy Turn

-Close Finish
+* Close Finish

-Crash Recovery
+* Sloppy Race
+* Clean Race

 Used Python and Google Sheets to clean, transform, and aggregate all data

-📐 Derived Metrics
+Derived Metrics:

-Flow Score (1–5): Measures race smoothness by factoring in crash frequency and pacing
+* Flow Score: Measures race smoothness by factoring in crash frequency and sloppiness
+* Pace Score: Measured from the variation in lap times across a rider's entire performance
+* Recovery Score: Measured from an aggregate of crashes, bad landings, and rider interferance
+* Surge Score:  Measured from the amount of times a rider appears in the top 5 lap times

-Track Difficulty Ratings: Derived from the coefficient of variation in lap times across all riders

-Flow, Technical, Punisher, and Nightmare
+* Track Difficulty Ratings: Derived from the coefficient of variation in lap times across all riders (Flow, Technical, Punisher, and Nightmare)

-Additional performance stats:
+Additional Performance Stats:

-Clean Run %
+* Clean Run %

-Top 5 Finish Rate
+* Top 5 Finish Rate

-Average Placement
+* Average Placement

-📊 Tableau Dashboards
+Tableau Dashboards:

-🏍 Rider Profiles Dashboard
+Rider Profiles Dashboard:
 Filterable radar charts with rider stats, win %, crash rate, and character bios

-🏁 Track Leaderboard Dashboard
+Track Leaderboard Dashboard:
 Lap-level comparison of each rider’s best races on all tracks

-📈 Race Trends Summary Dashboard
+Race Trends Summary Dashboard:
 Track difficulty vs. Flow Score, crash rate, and consistency metrics

-🧠 Key Questions Answered
+Key Questions Answered:

 Who is the best rider on each track type?

 Which riders are more consistent vs. high-risk/high-reward?